Fleet Management

 # mtls_enabled: true

-# 5. Deploy fleet with mTLS
+# 7. Deploy fleet with mTLS certificates

 make deploy-fleet